Rahmerh/kafka-integration-examples/README.md

 This repository functions as a bunch of example integrations you can have with kafka.
 Written in C# and provided with docker-compose file to easily set up all projects locally, the complete project contains infra- and project containers, GUIs to view data, setup instructions, the works.

+These projects are meant as examples to custom built integrations instead of the [out of the box](https://docs.confluent.io/kafka-connectors/self-managed/kafka_connectors.html) ones.
+Those also work fine, but if you need some business logic you'll need to write something yourself.

 ## Contents

 I have the following applications/containers in this project